clevett/bokun-frontend-assignment/README.md

 ## Notes

-A few Notes: were added to reflect decision made for the technical eval versus a user facing project.
+Comments and notes have been added to reflect decision made for the technical eval versus a user facing project.